~~~ Algo Trading: Pitfalls of Backtesting ~~~

 Detailedness.
 A backtest should not only reveal the profit of the backtest period.
 When comparing alternative algorithms, other parameters are more important, such as Sharpe ratio, equity curve linearity, Montecarlo drawdown simulation, or portfolio analysis.
 The algo with the highest profit is usually not the best.
 Dependent on the strategy, it can also be necessary to derive individual metrics from the trade history or equity curve, and add them to the backtest result.
 In short, a serious performance report can't be detailed enough.

-Can we trust the backtest?
+When can we trust the backtest?

 Suppose we have developed an algorithmic trading system, which passed a walk-forward backtest with flying colors.
 Can we now be sure to achieve the same profit in real trading?
 Unfortunately not.
 Even when testing with out-of-sample data, and even with no training or optimization at all, backtest bias is likely still present.
 If not parameters, then algorithms, trading rules, setups, and assets are normally selected or rejected due to their backtest performance.
 This effect is hard to avoid in the development process of an algorithmic trading system.
 It is the reason why backtest results can be unreliable even when we have followed all rules and even when the markets have not changed.
 Therefore any backtest should be always verified with a Reality Check for finding out if we can trust the test.